 The internship for vocational college instructors includes an orientation internship at a regional vocational college and a specialty internship at a relevant company.

 Students must complete twelve months of work in the field before training as vocational college instructors.
 This work must be performed by the start of the traineeship.
-Students must verify their fluency in two foreign languages by the time they are admitted to complete the Master's thesis.
+Students must verify their fluency in one foreign language by the time they are admitted to complete the Master's thesis.
 A ten-week internship must be completed by the end of the fourth semester.

 Traineeship: The 18-month traineeship takes place at either a center for practical teacher training or at a training school.
 The traineeship is completed by finishing the second state examination.